All Products

 No

-Set the PropagateID field in the invisible AIGC identifier.
-This uniquely identifies a specific propagation behavior.
-This takes effect only when enable_aigc_tag is true.
+Sets the PropagateID field in the invisible AIGC identifier to uniquely identify a specific propagation behavior.
+This parameter takes effect only when enable_aigc_tag is true.

 2. continue-task instruction

-You can send all text in one continue-task instruction, or split the text and send it in multiple continue-task instructions in sequence.
+Send all text in one continue-task instruction, or split it across multiple continue-task instructions, in order.

 Important